MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/add_1.md

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-adds volumes to the set of volumes that are to be shadow copied, or adds aliases to the alias environment. if used without subcommands, **add** lists the current volumes and aliases.
+adds volumes to the set of volumes that are to be shadow copied, or adds aliases to the alias environment.
+If used without subcommands, **add** lists the current volumes and aliases.

 > [!NOTE]
 > Aliases are not added to the alias environment until the shadow copy is created.
 Aliases that you need immediately should be added by using **add alias**.